Sairam954/B_ONN_SIM/README.md

 # B_ONN_SIM (BINARY Optical Neural Network Simulator)

-This is a transaction-level, cycle-true python-based simulator for evaluation of Binary optical neural network accelerators for various Binary Neural Network models.
+This is a transaction-level, event-driven python-based simulator for evaluation of Binary optical neural network accelerators for various Binary Neural Network models.

 ### Installation and Execution